Planning Website Content for a New Product Launch

 - A 100% money back guarantee

 - A P.S. that reiterates some of the benefits of buying the product (also known as a closing argument)

 - In the sales letter, you will also include reviews and testimonials

 When you are getting ready to launch a product, it’s a good idea to get feedback from real people you trust in business, to make sure your product will appeal to your target audience.
 Don’t ask your family or friends for this feedback, as they tend to tell you what you want to hear rather than what you need to hear.
-Consider offering about one hundred people on your email marketing list a free copy of your first draft of the item (such as an ebook or ecourse) in exchange for an honest review of the item.
-Give them a deadline by which to submit their review.
+Establishing a marketing plan for a new product launch should include some beta testers or a team of people you pre-select to give you constructive feedback.

 Read the reviews when they come in.
 Make adjustments to the product as needed based on the comments you get.
 Offer more beta tests as needed, to get more positive reviews.
 Once you are certain your product is the best it can be, you will be ready to launch.
-Use the best reviews as enticement for your audience to buy the product.
+Use the best reviews as the enticement for your audience to buy the product.

 Depending on which networks you use, create the kind of content that is in high demand on each site.
 For example, on Facebook you can produce memes, videos, or ads, if you have a budget for the Facebook advertising network.

 If you’re using LinkedIn, post updates and write an article about your niche.
 Include a link to your new product.
 I personally use SEMRush to keep my posts and pins in rotation for channels that work for me.

 Video is rapidly becoming the number one type of marketing content.
 Create videos and share on YouTube, post on Facebook and Tumblr, and embed the video at your site.
 Video sales letters and hybrid sales letters with words and video on the page are very popular.

 Now that we’ve covered what content you need for a successful product launch, start organizing all of these elements, set your publishing calendar, and watch the profits roll in.
 Don’t forget to schedule your posts and emails so that your entire audience knows what’s up!